charles-uno/Bloodlines/01_introduction.md

 Bloodlines is played with papers, pens, and dice.

-Four kinds of dice are used: four-, six-, eight-, and ten-sided.
+Three kinds of dice are used: four-, six-, and eight-sided.
 It's best to have about a dozen of each.
-Each kind of die should be kept in its own bowl or tray, in order to make it easy for players to pick up a handful of a single kind: four six-sided dice, five four-sided dice, seven ten-sided dice, etc.
+Each kind of die should be kept in its own bowl or tray, in order to make it easy for players to pick up a handful of a single kind: four six-sided dice, five four-sided dice, seven eight-sided dice, etc.

 Four-sided dice merit particular attention.
 Traditional (pyramid-shaped) four-sided dice are difficult to pick up off a flat table, particularly a handful at a time.
 Barrel-shaped four-sided dice are recommended instead.